Nemo157/blag.nemo157.com/_posts/2018-12-09-inside-rusts-async-transform.md

 excerpt_separator: <!--more-->
 ---

+Update: Clarified that C# and JavaScript can be understood as similar to a CPS transform, not that they are actually implemented as one.

 As you likely know if you're reading this post Rust has an upcoming async/await feature being tested in nightly.
-Because of Rust's unique features and positioning the implementation powering this syntax is very different to other well-known implementations (C# and JavaScript's being the ones I am familiar with).
-Instead of performing a [CPS][]-like transform where an async function is split into a series of continuations that are chained together via a `Future::then` method, Rust instead uses a generator/coroutine transform to turn the function into a state machine.
-For more detail on why Rust is taking this approach you should read [eRFC 2033: Experimental Coroutines][eRFC 2033], that lays out the why's much better than I could here.
+Because of Rust's unique features and positioning fully understanding the implementation powering this syntax is very different to understanding other well-known implementations (C# and JavaScript's being the ones I am familiar with).
+Instead of thinking of a [CPS][]-like transform where an async function is split into a series of continuations that are chained together via a `Future::then` method, Rust instead uses a generator/coroutine transform to turn the function into a state machine (C# and probably most JavaScript implementations use a similar transform under the hood, but as far as I'm aware because of the garbage collector these are indistinguishable from the naive CPS transform they are normally described as).
+For more detail on why Rust is taking this approach you should read [eRFC 2033:
+Experimental Coroutines][eRFC 2033], that lays out the why's much better than I could here.

 What I'm going to try and provide instead, is a look into how this actually works today.
 What steps the compiler takes to turn an `async fn` into a normal